 The heart of mathematical biology as a discipline is model construction and validation.
 The form of the model varies widely, from traditional dynamical systems approaches based on ordinary and partial differential equations, to stochastic models, to molecular dynamics.
 There is often an emphasis on data fitting and statistics, which leads to models that can be applied to real-world applications in industry, public health, or environmental decision making.
 For this reason, mathematical biologists in Canada commonly collaborate with companies from the biotech and pharmaceutical industries, public health and environmental government agencies, as well as with academic colleagues in biological and health sciences.

-The Mathematical Biology Activity Group at CAIMS is a Canadian network of researchers in mathematical biology with the aim of facilitating the exchange of ideas and information and fostering collaborative research in mathematical biology.
-Please see the Activities and Members section for all details and opportunities (menu above).
+The Mathematical Biology Activity Group at CAIMS is a Canadian network of researchers in mathematical biology with the aim of facilitating the exchange of ideas and information, and fostering collaborative research in mathematical biology.

 Current members are faculty in universities and related organizations in Canada.
 Our members have been active in organizing various events (see Activities for some details).

 If you are faculty and is interested in join this group, please contact Dr. Xingfu Zou.